collierscott/ruby-saas-framework/README.md

 This is a starter framework for a SaaS (Software as a Service) application written using Ruby On Rails.

+You can see this site @ https://whispering-depths-62478.herokuapp.com/.
+This is running on a free Heroku account.
+So, if you get an error when visting the page for the first time, please refresh the page as the server has probably been put to sleep.

 ## Features
 - User account creation and management
 - User profile management (Create and modify)